 The psychological assessment should be tailored to an individual child’s specific problems and strengths.
 It is not necessary to put children through an assessment mill where everyone always gets the same type and amount of tests.
 Depending on what the child’s problem areas are, some things need to be examined more intensely, while other things may not merit much, if any, scrutiny at all.
 Talking to a mental health specialist who assesses and treats ADHD for a living is a good first step.

 Where should I go to get a diagnostic evaluation?

 Where you seek an evaluation depends on your community and on the insurance plan the individual is covered by.
-The person conducting the evaluation should be a professional trained in assessing children’s development, emotions and behavior.
-Preferably the professional should specialize in the assessment and treatment of ADHD, is such a professional is available.
+The person conducting the evaluation should be a professional trained in assessing children’s development, emotions, and behavior.
+Preferably, the professional should specialize in the assessment and treatment of ADHD, if such a professional is available.

 Has the outpouring of media attention paid to ADHD affected how frequently and accurately patients are diagnosed with the disorder?